Formal negotiations to begin with RendezVous LeBreton Group

-The National Capital Commission’s Board of Directors has authorized the NCC to begin negotiations for the redevelopment of LeBreton Flats with RendezVous LeBreton, and to report back to the Board in November 2016.
+The National Capital Commission’s Board of Directors has authorized the NCC to begin negotiations for the redevelopment of LeBreton Flats with RendezVous LeBreton. , Negotiations are expected to continue for at least another year during which the NCC team will provide periodic updates to the Board.
+Should a mutually-acceptable agreement be reached, it will be submitted to the NCC Board of Directors for approval.

 The evaluation committee benefited tremendously from the extensive comments provided by the public and stakeholders earlier this year.